Storage and SCSI

 spew

-block devices, and regular files.
-It can also be used to generate high
+devices, block devices, and regular files.
+It can also be used to

-client/server configurations are needed.
-Spew also generates its own
+or complicated client/server configurations are needed.
+Spew also

 testdisk